notepad-plus-plus/npp-usermanual/content/docs/searching.md

                 * the regex `(?-i)\b(\w)(\w)\g{2}\g{1}\b`, when using absolute (positive) coordinates

                 * the regex `(?-i)\b(\w)(\w)\g{-1}\g{-2}\b`, when using relative (negative) coordinates

-    * `\ℕ` ⇒ This form can only have ℕ as digits 1-9, so if you have more than 9 capture groups, you will have to use one of the other numbered backreference notations, listed in the next bullet point.

-        Example: the expression `\10` matches the contents of the first capture group `\1` followed by the literal character `0`", _not_ the contents of the 10th group.

 * `\g{name}`, `\g<name>`, `\g'name'`, `\k{name}`, `\k<name>` or `\k'name'` ⇒ _Named Backreference_: The string matching the subexpression named _name_.
 (As with the Numbered Backreferences above, these Named Backreferences are used to refer to the capture group contents only in the search/match expression; see the [Substitution Escape Sequences](#substitution-escape-sequences) for how to refer to capture groups in substitutions/replacements.)